 libaom-av1 encoder.
 As for the efficency of the codec, this clip is only 3.7 MB, it’s encoded with a bitrate of 1Mb/s, meaning it should stream fine on an average UK mobile connection.
 For 30 seconds of 1280x720 video at 30fps, this is a very slim file, and I can’t see a major degradation in perceptual quality either.

 Here’s another example, of someone working at the cake shop in the covered market in Oxford.

 And another example, the aftermath of a car crash on Granville Road in Leicester.

-To be clear, I recorded all of these stock videos myself, and I dedicate them to the public domain for anyone to use.
+I recorded all of these stock videos myself, and I dedicate them to the public domain for anyone to use.

 Single core performance

 I rendered the cake shop video on a shared server, on which I have a single dedicated CPU thread.
 The libaom encoder isn’t multi-threaded so we’re limited to one core anyway.
 Here’s a general comparison of encoding time with a range of codecs.

 As you can see, AV1 takes a long time to encode.
 There’s a faster encoder in development called rav1e, but I haven’t tried it yet.

 I also had a go using Amazon Media Encoder.
 That service only took about six minutes to encode the first video to AV1, so it’s clearly accelerated somehow.
 Unfortunately seeking in the video was broken, and there were other downsides (forced MP4 container).
 I can see potential with this in future, if it saves time and effort in situations where I don’t want to hang around fiddling with encoding settings.